bkostjens/SGLog/README.md

 Allowed characters in field keys are any word character (letter, number, underscore), dashes and dots.
 The verifying regular expression is: `^[\w\.\-]*$`.
 Key can not be `'_id'`.

-See the example below shows how additional fields can be used within the log functions.
+See the example below to see how additional fields can be used with the log functions.

 #### Example usage